EBS Symposium

 One of the main goals of the EBS Symposium is to generate open conservation to discuss current economic issues between students, young professionals, and well-known representatives from business and politics.
 At the recruiting fair, various companies have the opportunity to introduce themselves and to pass on information about their company to participants and potential applicants.
 The topical speeches, panel discussions, and workshops on current economic and socially relevant topics offer space for interaction and communication among the participants and promote the establishment of contacts.

 Each year a great number of speakers are invited to join the EBS Symposium to contribute their experience and knowledge in favor of the current topic through presentations or key-note speeches.
-Every year the EBS Symposium welcomes renowned speakers for e.g. Alexander Dibelius (CEO Germany, Austria, Eastern Europe, Goldman Sachs) and Matthias Buck (COO Germany from the Deutsche Bank AG).
+Every year the EBS Symposium welcomes renowned speakers e.g. Jonas Deichmann (author and extreme athlete), Alexander Dibelius (CEO Germany, Austria, Eastern Europe, Goldman Sachs) and Matthias Buck (COO Germany from the Deutsche Bank AG).

+The conference has been referred to as “one of Europe's largest and most prestigious student-run business conferences”.

 Career Opportunities

 Career Fair

-One of the most important experiences at the EBS Symposium is the Career fair.
-[1] The Career Fair offers unique networking opportunities, by facilitating conversations with representatives from some of the largest companies world wide.
-The list of recruiting partners is long, including market leaders such as Goldman Sachs, McKinsey, BCG, BNP, P&C, Futury, EW Group, Horvarth & Partners and Accenture to name a few.
-This exceptional conversation opportunity allows for valuable exchanges between young professionals and potential employers.
+The career fair is often considered to be one of the most important part of the EBS Symposium.
+The Career Fair offers sought-after networking opportunities, by facilitating conversations with representatives from some of the largest companies worldwide.
+The list of recruiting partners included Goldman Sachs, McKinsey, Boston Consulting Group, BNP Paribas, P&C, Futury, EW Group, Horvarth & Partners, Accenture and many others.